Brad the Painter is reader-supported. As an Amazon Associate I may earn a commission from qualifying purchases. This costs you nothing extra.

 Cost Comparison: Renting vs Owning an Airless Paint Sprayer

-Renting: At what point does it save to buy a commercial sprayer?
+Renting: At what point does it save to PURCHASE a commercial sprayer?

 So if you spray for a living you could rent 9 times, that’s like buying the awesome Graco 390 ProConnect.